 Here’s What You’ll Need To Make These Mini Banana Pancakes:

 • all-purpose flour though you can use a gluten-free flour blend if you prefer

 • ground cinnamon and salt

 • melted butter (I used unsalted but if you have salted butter on hand, just reduce the kosher salt by half.)

 • vanilla extract

-• whole milk (though any fat milk or milk alternative will work just fine!)
+• whole milk (though any fat milk or a dairy-free milk alternative will work just fine!)

 • a ripe but still firm banana sliced into 1/2-inch circles

 • cinnamon sugar and a few fresh berries for topping